mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Stop GCP instance
 gcloud compute instances stop server
 ```
+-->

 # Thoughts

 As always, when previous thoughts and questions have been answered there is already a new batch waiting.

+## Generalised triples

+When seeking to reduce communication, one may also wonder how much can be pushed to the preprocessing phase in the form of additional types of triples.

+As mentioned several times (and also suggested in e.g. [BCG+'17](https://eprint.iacr.org/2017/1234)), we typically seek to ensure that each private value is only sent masked once.
+So if we are e.g. computing both `dot(x, y)` and `dot(x, z)` then it might make sense to have a triple `(r, s, t, u, v)` where `r` is used to mask `x`, `s` to mask `y`, `u` to mask `z`, and `t` and `u` are used to compute the result.
+This pattern happens during training for instance, where values computed during the forward pass are sometimes cached and reused during the backward pass.

+Perhaps more importantly though is when we are only making predictions with a model, i.e. computing with fixed private weights.
+In this case we only want to [mask the weights once and then reuse](/2017/09/10/the-spdz-protocol-part2) these for each prediction.
+Doing so means we only have to mask and communicate proportionally to the input tensor flowing through the model, as opposed to propotionally to both the input tensor and the weights, as also done in e.g. [JVC'18](https://arxiv.org/abs/1801.05507).
+More generally, we ideally want to communicate proportionally only to the values that change, which can be achieved (in an amortised sense) using tailored triples.

+Finally, it is in principle also possible to have [triples for more advanced functions](/2017/09/10/the-spdz-protocol-part2) such as evaluating both a dense layer and its activation function with a single round of communication, but the big obstacle here seems to be scalability in terms of triple storage and amount of computation needed for the recombination step, especially when working with tensors.

 ## Activation functions